 International Day of Rural Women—Preserving Women Farmers’ Benefits From the Crops They Produce

 In rural Zambia, groundnuts are considered a female-controlled crop.
 When a crop is commercialized, the resulting higher profits often attract men to the extent that they take over the crop and women lose control over its production and/or profits.
-However, a recent in Eastern Province, Zambia, found that increased commercialization of groundnut did not necessarily lead women to lose control over the crop.
+However, a recent impact evaluation in Eastern Province, Zambia, found that increased commercialization of groundnut did not necessarily lead women to lose control over the crop.

 The evaluation tested the hypothesis that gender interventions would protect women’s interests even as the projects sought to foster commercialization of groundnuts.
 The two projects evaluated—Production, Finance & Improving Technology Plus (PROFIT+) and Better Life Alliance (BLA)—were funded by Feed the Future, the U.S. Government’s global hunger and food security initiative.
 These projects promoted commercialization of the groundnut value chain by demonstrating conservation agricultural practices and linking smallholders to inputs (primarily improved seed) and markets.
 At the same time, the projects promoted messages of shared work between husbands and wives, joint household decision making and joint budgeting, and encouraged participation in savings & internal lending communities (SILCs).
 These integrated gender interventions aimed to increase empowerment and inclusion of women in agriculture.
 SILCs also aimed to increase access to finance and credit for women.
 The evaluation included a baseline (2014) and endline (2017) quantitative, population-based longitudinal household survey and a qualitative study to compare pre- and post-intervention differences in production, sales and decision-making roles for households in the project areas with households in comparison areas.